ssvassiliev/Summer_School_OpenMP/_episodes/04-calculating-areas.md

 ~~~
 {: .source}

 The `critical` directive is a very general construct that lets you ensure a code line is executed exclusively by one thread.

+> ## Parallel Performance
+> - Compile the program integrate_sin_omp.c and run it on more that one thread.
+Did you get the correct result?
+> - Insert `critical` directive, recompile the code and run it on more that one thread.
+Try different number of threads.
+Did you get the corect result now?
+> - How execution time with one thread compares to 2 and more threads?
+>
+> > ## Solution
-In this particular case using `critical` directive is a very bad decision.
+> > In this particular case using `critical` directive is not a good decision.
 We have only one line of code, so all threads except one are waiting.
-This is reflected in degraded performance compared even to serial version.
+This is reflected in a degraded parallel performance compared even to serial version.
+>  {: .solution}
+{: .challenge}

 Computing a sum is a very common operation
-in so OpenMP provides a specific mechanism to handle this case: *Reduction variables*.
-We'll look at those in the next section.
+in so OpenMP provides a specific mechanism to handle this case: *Reduction clause*.
+Reduction clause lets you specify one or more thread-private variables that are subject to a reduction operation at the end of the parallel region.
+We'll look at it in the next section.